 Over the past 20 years the collection has seen unparalleled growth.
 Part of this expansion is the result of field collecting, but the largest increase is from the addition of 2 orphaned collections: The New York Botanical Garden Collection and a substantial part of the Princeton University paleobotanical collections.
 These holdings include material that formed the basis of the research of many of the founders of American paleobotany, including J.S.
 Newberry, Leo Lesquereux, E.W.
 Berry, W.M.
 Fontaine, Lester Ward and Arthur Hollick.

-The Peabody’s paleobotany collection also has under its care the Compendium Index of North American Mesozoic and Cenozoic Type Fossil Plants and the National Cleared Leaf Collection.
+The Peabody’s paleobotany collection also has under its care the Compendium Index of North American Mesozoic and Cenozoic Type Fossil Plants.

 The Yale Peabody Museum’s collections are available to legitimate researchers for scholarly use.
 Loans are issued to responsible individuals at established institutions.
 Loans and access to the collection can be arranged through the Collections Manager.

-Recently, Dr. Peter Crane, the curator of Paleobotany, published the book "Ginkgo" and was interviewed by New Haven Register
+Recently, Dr. Peter Crane, the Curator-in-Charge of Paleobotany, published the book "Ginkgo" and was interviewed by New Haven Register